 - Bight – U-shaped arc of rope, usually the middle

 - Tail – The part of the rope away from the bight that we haven’t tied with yet

 - Loop – When the rope crosses itself to make a circle

-- Shibari – A conjugation of the verb Shibaru “to tie” in Japanese.
-Generally mean erotic Japanese rope bondage when used in English
+Shibari 縛り – A conjugation of the verb Shibaru “to tie” in Japanese.
+Generally refers to erotic Japanese rope bondage when used in English.

-- Kinbaku – Literally tight binding in Japanese, meaning Japanese rope bondage and is generally considered as a synonym of shibari.
+Kinbaku 緊縛 – Literally “tight binding” in Japanese, and refers to erotic rope bondage in Japanese.
+It is generally considered as a synonym of shibari when used in English.

-- Suspension, tsuri – Method of tying that uses an overhead structure in order to lift the person up.
-When the person tied is still in contact with the floor, it is referred as partial suspension.
+Suspension, aka tsuri 吊り– Method of tying that uses an overhead structure in order to lift the person up.
+When the person tied is still in contact with the floor, it is referred to as partial suspension, aka Han-dzuri 半吊り.

 People, Roles and Community

 Top – Someone doing something to someone else, often used for the person tying.